ddnexus/pagy/docs/toolbox/paginators/offset.md

 ---

-`:offset` is a generic OFFSET paginator usable with ORM collections and regular `Array` objects.
+`:offset` is a generic OFFSET paginator usable with ORM collections or regular `Array` objects.

 It uses the complete OFFSET pagination technique, which triggers two SQL queries per request: